 Characters might be hired to catch runaway slaves.
 Many Turanians would pay more to have a trained slave recaptured than to buy a new one that needs work.
 The characters may have to fight kozaks and pirates, who recruit their members from runaway slaves and criminals.
 Characters might also choose to run some sort of underground movement to get slaves out of Turan.

-hair.
-They are also remarked for having large dark eyes.
 The Vendhyan women use make-up to enhance their eyes to further that effect.